 - Include a way to exercise make-up parenting time lost due to the pandemic.
 A parent relying on Zoom during the crisis may want to request some extra in person time after the crisis is over.

 - Describe the duration of the agreement and include specifics about what will happen when it ends.

 How long should your Covid-19 Parenting Plan last?

 In general, parents can also agree to revisit the plan at a certain date to see if things can go back to normal or whether another temporary modification makes more sense.
 Parents in the process of divorce can create two plans at once: A “Covid Plan” and “Non-Covid” plan.

 Have questions about modifying your child custody arrangements due to Covid concerns?
 Our attorneys are here to help.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your initial confidential consultation.
 Call 888-888-0919, or please click the button below.